dober-man/GoodWAFSec/docs/module3/lab2/lab2.rst

 .. image:: images/image11_3_2.png

-Task 2 - Using ZAP Proxy
+Task 2 - ZAP THE APP!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Open ZAP Proxy by locating the icon on the top bar - |zap_proxy| This will take several seconds to launch so please do not multi-click.